KritiGrover-ds/NLP/README.md

 # NLP
-Natural Language programming on tweets extracted with the word "Data Science".
+Natural Language programming in R on tweets extracted with the word "Data Science".